jacobjinkelly/slurm/README.md

 Scripts for launching sweeps on SLURM cluster.
 Originally inspired by [nng555/cluster_examples](https://github.com/nng555/cluster_examples).

 ## Requirements
-Python scripts are compatible using Python 3.6 or higher.
+Python scripts are compatible using Python 3.6 or higher with only standard libraries.
 Other scripts use bash.

 ## Usage